Darker Than Amber (1970)

 rescue Vangie (Suzy Kendall), a beauty who's thrown over a bridge with a

 weight tied to her ankle.
 The murder attempt was courtesy of her partners

-in crime, and despite McGee's best efforts, they're successful on a later
+in crime and despite McGee's best efforts, the henchmen are successful at killing her on a later

 romantically involved with Vangie.
 The scenes work well, movie-wise, and